ZootNaps/website/documentation/README.md

 ## Documentation Maintenance

 This documentation set should be reviewed quarterly to ensure it remains accurate and comprehensive as the website evolves.
+Recent updates include:

+- **Font Awesome 6 Upgrade**: Enhanced icon system with tree-shaking
+- **Tailwind CSS v4**: New @theme directive and design system
+- **Business Model Clarification**: B2B podcast production for lead generation
+- **Animation Enhancements**: Improved Framer Motion implementation
+- **Performance Optimizations**: Enhanced loading and interaction patterns